JesusASmx/JesusASmx.github.io/README.md

 # About me

-Jesús Armenta-Segura is a Mexican researcher on NLP, currently working at the [CIC-IPN Natural Language Lab](https://www.cic.ipn.mx/index.php/proyectos-pln).
+Jesús Armenta-Segura is a Mexican researcher on NLP, currently studying at the [CIC-IPN Natural Language Lab](https://www.cic.ipn.mx/index.php/proyectos-pln).

 He received his education in Pure Mathematics at [UNAM](https://www.unam.mx/), in Mexico.
 His bachelor thesis [was awarded as the third best of all the country in 2021](https://www.smm.org.mx/premio-sotero-prieto/2021).

 Competences: data science, machine learning, deep learning, LLM's, PyTorch, Python, Html.